“Inspiring – Nuturing – Caring”

 - Time available

-The SENCo meets with all class teachers at least once each term, tracking and discussing the progress made by all children.
+The SENDCO meets with all class teachers at least once each term, tracking and discussing the progress made by all children.
 Additional support and specific interventions are then allocated based on all of the above factors.
-Class teachers may ask the SENCo for advice at any time.
+Class teachers may ask the SENDCO for advice at any time.

 Intervention and support timetables are changed each term and amended at half term in response the children’s rate of progress, needs and ability to transfer new skills in to their everyday learning.